Gdlv/trackJR/README.md

 We develop this package for [R](https://cran.r-project.org/) because (we love R! and) most analyzes in ecological studies are in R environment.
 R is a more "mature" language than Julia.
 Although, as is expect for other languages, such as [Phyton](), Julia would be the place were newly ecological advances stay.

-`TrackJR`is inspired in the R package [pathtrackr](https://aharmer.github.io/pathtrackr/) and a solution to work with tiny insect.
+`TrackJR`is inspired in the R package [pathtrackr](https://aharmer.github.io/pathtrackr/) and a solution to work with tiny insect and was developed with the batch processing in mind.
 The main functions for tracking are in `Julia` language and used in R by [JuliaCall](https://cran.r-project.org/package=JuliaCall) package.
 These function are common from images processing and based on `convolve` with a kernel filter and take the `edgeness` of an image ([MIT Course](https://computationalthinking.mit.edu/Fall20/)).

 ![window](figs/00000212.png)